akuny/akuny.github.io/_drafts/big-opinions.md

 _Bob Ross_

-Once upon a time, a teammate and I were tasked with building a backend API in Node.js.
+Once upon a time, a teammate and I were tasked with building a backend API using [Node.js](https://nodejs.org/).
 My knowledge of Node.js was limited at best: it was JavaScript on the server, right?
-And asynchronous by nature?
+And asynchronous?

-The situation called for a "batteries included" framework, something akin Rails or Laravel that could get us up and running quickly.
-Given its popularity, I looked into Express as a potential solution.
+The situation called for a "batteries included" framework, something akin to Rails that could get us up and running quickly.
+Given its popularity, [Express](https://expressjs.com/) was one of the first frameworks I looked into.

-Here are some choice quotations from the [Express FAQ](https://expressjs.com/en/starter/faq.html):
+Here are some quotations from the [Express FAQ](https://expressjs.com/en/starter/faq.html):

 > _How should I structure my application?_
 >